Phil Bennett (racing driver): Career

-In 2004 Bennett raced in the Le Mans Endurance Series (LMES) in a GTS Saleen S7-R, whilst 2005 he moved to sportscars and a Courage C-65 LMP2 machine, racing in the LMES, Le Mans 24hrs, Sebring 12hr (ALMS) and Petit Le Mans.
-In 2006 he won a V8Star race at Donington Park.
+In 2004, Bennett raced in the Le Mans Endurance Series (LMES) in a GTS Saleen S7-R, whilst 2005 he moved to sportscars and a Courage C-65 LMP2 machine, racing in the LMES, Le Mans 24hrs, Sebring 12hr (ALMS) and Petit Le Mans.
+In 2006, he won a V8Star race at Donington Park.

-He has appeared on the TV show Faking It, helping a young man pretend to be a professional racing driver.
+Bennett has appeared on the TV show Faking It, helping a young man pretend to be a professional racing driver.

-He is now a fully qualified flying instructor and owner of Silverstone-based Gyrocopter Flying Club.
+Bennett is now a fully qualified flying instructor and owner of Silverstone-based Gyrocopter Flying Club.